How to Prepare Radio Scripts for Production

 page and take an orange, pink or green highlighter

 to highlight just the dialogue for that character.
-Don’t highlight their character
+Do NOT highlight the

-For the Narrator's script, write "NARRATOR" on the title page and
+character name along with their dialogue.
+See below..
+EXAMPLE: For the Narrator's script, hand-write "NARRATOR" on the title page

 (SIGH) Sadly, Johnny-Boy wound up as just one